Kajjan Begum: Career

 She started singing Marsiya with her mother in 1940.
 She was later employed at Mohammad Amir Ahmed Khan's (Raja Saheb of Mahmudabad) palace, where she would sing songs and recite elegies during religious days and in the month of Muharram.
 On other days, she would sing thumris, kajris, dadras, purbi geets and light classical Hindustani music.

 Kajjan Begum remained in India after the Partition of India for some time and became a popular singer there.
 In the late 1950s, she migrated to Pakistan with her family.
 She later started singing on Radio Pakistan, Karachi.
 She also trained her daughter Mehnaz Begum in classical music.

-In 1962, film producer Fazal Ahmad Karim Fazli offered her a chance to sing for his film Chiragh Jalta Raha (1962 film), to which she agreed.
+In 1962, film producer Fazal Ahmad Karim Fazli offered her a chance to sing for his film Chiragh Jalta Raha, to which she agreed.
 The film was a Silver Jubilee box office hit.
-It was premiered by Fatima Jinnah, the chief guest in the opening ceremony held at Nishat Cinema, Karachi.
+It was premiered by Fatima Jinnah, sister of Pakistan's founder Muhammad Ali Jinnah and the chief guest in the opening ceremony held at Nishat Cinema, Karachi.